 - Review of previous medical testing and results

-From these results, the functional nutrition doctor works to develop a customizable program that targets the cause of these health problems.
-Program options might include suggestions for eliminating processed foods or entire food groups like gluten or dairy.
-Sometimes its recommended to take a supplement to improve digestion or encourage the establishment of beneficial bacteria.
-Other times they will teach their client how to control lifestyle factors, like learning how to handle stress or better manage their nervous system impulses.
+With these results, a functional nutritionist will work to develop a customized program that targets the root cause of their client’s health problems.
+Program options might include suggestions for dietary changes, like eliminating overly processed foods or entire food groups like gluten or dairy.
+Sometimes it's recommended to take a supplement to improve digestion or encourage the establishment of beneficial bacteria.
+Other times they will teach their client how to manage lifestyle factors, like learning how to handle stress or better manage their nervous system impulses.

-Put another way, functional nutrition practitioners aren’t in place to diagnose, prescribe for, or treat their patients for specific conditions.
-Instead, their role is to look at all health problems holistically, educate patients about the ways their behavior is impeding their optimal health, and offer suggestions for improvement.
+Put another way, it is typically out of a functional nutrition practitioner's scope to diagnose, prescribe, or treat their patients for specific conditions.
+Instead, their role is to look at all health problems with a holistic approach, educate patients about the ways their behavior is impeding their optimal health, and offer suggestions for improvement.

 How to Follow a Functional Nutrition Eating Strategy